rktech-de/Inkscape/README.md

 The extension can be started with: *Extension => GCode Laser Tools => Raster2Laser NG*

 The pull down entry can be changed in the *.inx file, look for `<submenu name="GCode Laser tools"/>`

-### Usage of "Raster2Laser NG"

-Take a look into the WIKI: [User Manual](https://github.com/rktech-de/Inkscape/wiki/User-Manual)

 ### Note